charlesreid1-com/charlesreid1.com/pelican/content/2015-06-10-arduino-hello-world.md

 Let's say all we have is a pack of 180 ohm resistors.
 Too small to work.
 Bummer, guess we're out of luck.

 But wait!
 We're not out of luck at all!
 The beauty of bread boards is that it's really easy to add new components - like more resistors.
-And when resistors are put in series, their resistance is additive (revisit the analogy of water flowing through a pipe to convince yourself that this is true).
+And the beauty of resistors is that when resistors are put in series, their resistance is additive (revisit the analogy of water flowing through a pipe to convince yourself that this is true).
 While there are mathematical reasons for this, they are beyond the scope of what we're covering here.
 All we really need to know is that we can put two resistors in series, and their resistance is additive.
-So we can put two 180 ohm resistors in series, and get the equivalent of a 360 ohm resistor.
-Laziness wins again!
+When we put two 180 ohm resistors in series, we get the equivalent of a 360 ohm resistor.

+That's good news - it means we can be lazy!

 Now let's get to the circuit diagram!